Samuel833/Chatter1/README.md

 -   Users can see how many views, likes, and comments their content has received and how many users have bookmarked it
 -   User  can also change their password and update their profile

-Here's a link to the project [here](https://nextjs-chatter-teal.vercel.app)
+Here's a link to the project [here](https://chatter1-tau.vercel.app)

-# ENJOY!